What Is the Dark Web? What Happens There?

 - Disrupting transportation systems and other consequences that threaten people’s safety and health, including your own.

-You may be wondering if your personal information exists on the Dark Web.
 The reality is that you won’t realize how extensive your personal data exposure is until you look at the hard data.

 That’s why people who try Aura's Dark Web Scanner are shocked to see how much of their sensitive information is exposed just by running a scan of their email address.

-For example, when you run a free check with Aura's Identity Guard Dark Web Scanner, we specifically assess your risk of identity theft, account hijacking, home title (i.e., deed fraud) and credit theft, spam and robocalls, and also how likely it is that data brokers might sell your personal information.
+The scanner specifically assess your risk of identity theft, account hijacking, home title (i.e., deed fraud) and credit theft, spam and robocalls, and also how likely it is that data brokers might sell your personal information.

 It’s unnerving to realize that other people treat your private information as a commodity.
 It can even be infuriating to see that information brokers’ activities aren’t even illegal because they claim to be using information that already exists in the public domain.